NexiusTailer/Ultimate-Creator/README.md

 `/newobj` - create an object
 `/delobj` - delete the selected object
 `/cobj` - copy the selected object
+`/caobj` - copy the selected attached object
 `/selobj` *[object ID]* - select an object by ID
 `/gotoobj` - teleport to the selected object
 `/getobj` - teleport the selected object to yourself
+`/stickobj` - stick selected object to surface
+`/inclineobj` - stick selected object to surface with incline
 `/objtext` - text editor on the selected object
 `/oplattach` *[player ID]* - attach the selected object to player
 `/oobjattach` *[object ID]* - attach the selected object to object